peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # 6 Interfacing hardware

 At heart all interfaces between `uasyncio` and external asynchronous events rely on polling.
-Hardware requiring a fast response may use an interrupt.
-But the interface between the interrupt service routine (ISR) and a user task will be polled.
-For example the ISR might set a global flag with the task awaiting the outcome polling the flag each time it is scheduled.
-This is explicit polling.

-Polling may also be effected implicitly.
-This is performed by using the `stream I/O` mechanism which is a system designed for stream devices such as UARTs and sockets.

-There are hazards involved with approaches to interfacing ISR's which appear to avoid polling.
-See [the IRQ_EVENT class](./DRIVERS.md#6-irq_event) for details.
-This class is a thread-safe way to implement this interface with efficient implicit polling.
+This is because of the cooperative nature of `uasyncio`
+scheduling: the task which is expected to respond to the event can only acquire control after another task has relinquished it.
+There are two ways to handle this.
+ * Implicit polling: when a task yields and the scheduler acquires control, the scheduler checks for an event.
+If it has occurred it schedules a waiting task.
+ This is the approach used by `ThreadSafeFlag`.
+ * Explicit polling: a user task does busy-wait polling on the hardware.

 At its simplest explicit polling may consist of code like this:
 ```python
 async def poll_my_device():
     global my_flag  # Set by device ISR